stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 of what he believed the spoken words to be, and I glanced through this again as I prepared the machine for action.
 The text was darkly mysterious rather than openly horrible, though a knowledge of its origin and manner of gathering gave it all the associative horror which any words could well possess.
-I will present it here in full as I remember it&mdash;and I am fairly confident that I know it correctly by heart, not only from reading the transcript, but from playing the record itself over and over again.
+I will present it here in full as I remember it--and I am fairly confident that I know it correctly by heart, not only from reading the transcript, but from playing the record itself over and over again.
 It is not a thing which one might readily forget!